 StarWind Virtual SAN does not support any form of NIC teaming for resiliency or throughput aggregation.

-All configurations on the diagrams shown in the “Networking Layouts Recommendations” section (Fig. 1-5) are configured for MPIO.
-In Compute & Storage Separated configurations the recommended MPIO mode is “Round-Robin”.
-In Hyper-Converged configurations the recommended MPIO mode is “Failover Only” (Hyper-V) or “Fixed path” (vSphere).
-Please note: Multipathing is not designed to show linear performance growth along with increasing the number of network links between the servers.
+All configurations on the diagrams shown in the “Networking Layouts Recommendations” section are configured with MPIO.
+In Compute & Storage Separated configurations, the recommended MPIO mode is Round-Robin.
+In HyperConverged configurations, the recommended MPIO mode is Failover Only or Fixed path.
+The Least Queue Depth MPIO policy can also be used in Microsoft environments to get better performance.

-To aggregate synchronization throughput and achieve network redundancy StarWind Virtual SAN can use multiple non-bonded network interfaces.
+To aggregate synchronization throughput and achieve network redundancy, StarWind Virtual SAN can use multiple non-bonded network interfaces.

 Synchronization channel recommendations

 The synchronization channel is a critical part of the HA configuration.
 The synchronization channel is used to mirror every write operation addressing the HA storage.
-It is mandatory to have synchronization link throughput to be equal or higher than the total throughput of all links between the client servers and the Virtual SAN Cluster.
+It is mandatory to have synchronization link throughput equal or higher than the total throughput of all links between the client servers and the Virtual SAN Cluster.

 For the HA storage, the maximum performance is limited by 3 factors: